 To prove financial hardship, you must provide information to the FTB about your income, assets, debts, and monthly expenses.
 If you are elderly, you may receive special consideration from the state.
 Even if the FTB releases your levy for reason of hardship, collections will begin again after 12 months unless your financial situation remains unchanged.

 If the funds that were levied belonged to someone else, you must provide proof that a family member made a deposit into your bank or that you were holding funds for someone else.
 Your levy will not be released unless you can provide documentation, not just an explanation.

 Some funds are exempt from levy and can be released if you or an attorney acting on your behalf contacts the FTB.
 This category typically includes veteran benefits, Social Security income, and public assistance.

-Once you make arrangements to repay your tax debt, the levy will be lifted.
+Once you make arrangements to repay your back taxes, the levy will be lifted.
 If you cannot afford to repay your debt, however, you do have other options.
 These include:

 Taxpayers who want help from the FTB have several options:

-If you need help resolving issues with federal or state tax debt, contact Solvable today.
-We pair our clients with vetted tax relief agencies who help taxpayers like you every day.
+If you need help resolving issues with federal or state back taxes, contact Solvable today.
+We pair our clients with vetted back tax assistance agencies who help taxpayers like you every day.
 Get on the road to a debt-free future.